chang-zhao/calen/README.md

 Input files:

   * year.html - calendar template for the year
-  * dates.txt - data on moon phases & festivals
+  * dates.txt - data on moon phases

 Output: calendar for the year with moon phases.